 Filing and payment deadline

-Oklahoma state income tax returns are typically due on the same day as federal returns — April 15.
+Although this year is a bit different, generally Oklahoma state income tax returns are due on the same day as federal returns — April 15.
 But there are a few exceptions to this rule.

 - If you file your return and pay any tax you owe electronically, you have until April 20 to file and pay what you owe.
 If you don’t pay electronically on time, you’ll face interest and penalties.

 - If the IRS allows you a later filing due date for your federal return due to a natural disaster, you can file your Oklahoma state tax return by that later date as well.
 You’ll need to write your disaster designation at the top of your return.